0xboz/blog/_posts/2019-08-30-run-boost-beast-with-vscode-clion-on-debian.md

 Here comes the question.

-> Is it possible to use newer version of Boost.Beast (1.70.0 at the time of writing) in our setup?
+> Is it possible to use a newer version of Boost.Beast (1.70.0 at the time of writing) in our setup?

 Stay tuned and I will update this tutorial shortly.